abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 11. Determine when a specific sequence terminates
 12. Chessboard Traveling - This challenge will require knowledge of basic mathematical combinations.
+13. Searching a matrix for the largest square submatrix

 If you have problems, create an issue on this repo.
 Thanks! :)